About

 My specialisms

-I was the kid hiding behind the coats reading Roald Dahl at playtime.
-As you’d expect, I’m an avid reader of adult and YA fantasy fiction, and all sorts of other genres of fiction and non-fiction.
+As you’d expect, I’m still an avid reader of diverse genres of fiction and non-fiction, just not behind coats.
 My own writing is inspired by lesser-known world mythology and folklore, and I’ve ghostwritten several published books.
-I proofread for World History Encyclopedia as the perfect cover to read more about ancient mythologies.

 Education & experience

 I graduated from the University of York with a degree in Psychology (including a research project on grammar acquisition; I know, I can’t help myself).
-After teaching English in Sri Lanka for several years, I taught science in the UK for nearly a decade before returning to live in Sri Lanka.
+After teaching English in Sri Lanka for several years, I taught sciences in the UK for nearly a decade before returning to live in Sri Lanka.
+Now I get to combine my attention to detail from my scientific background, my coaching and feedback skills from education, and my intuitive feel for imagined worlds.

 As an independent professional, I began copyediting academic journal articles for a research lab.
 But fiction is my absolute passion, so I trained and gained experience as a fiction editor.
-Now I get to combine my attention to detail from my scientific background, my coaching and feedback skills from education, and my intuitive feel for imagined worlds.
+If you’d like to know more, I’ve written about my experience with professional editing and proofreading training in a blog post, and here is a list of my training and qualifications that’s too boring-looking for this About page.

-Living in the jungle
+Living in the wilderness

 PS.
 In case you were wondering, Ajatar is a deity from Finnish mythology.
 People would call to her through magic songs to take their pain away.
 Sometimes she is portrayed as an evil spirit of the forest; it all depends on the story.